TechGiovanni/Zendesk-Support-Administrator/README.md

 8. If the agent does not update the ticket with a given time frame, the ticket is moved back to its initial view.
 9. Another agent can now pick up the ticket.

 we will simply create Zendesk triggers and a custom ticket field as well as make use of automations.
+Using a macro called Push to Tier 2, allowing agents to push tickets to the Tier 2 view.

+We need to set up the following:

+Channels
+Custom fields
+Views
+Business rules
+Agent roles
+SLAs
+Macros
+Global Zendesk settings / Security settings
+Reporting
+Zendesk apps

 # <h2>Installation Steps</h2>